frontendmohit/penguin-css/README.md

 # penguin-css
-A Penguin made using basic HTML, CSS and Javascript
+A Penguin made using basic HTML, CSS